 Your guide to dagga: abuse, effect, symptoms and signs, and treatment.

 Dagga looks a bit like the tobacco one can buy in shops.
 It consists of dry leaves of the cannabis sativa plant.
 The female plant contains seeds, which can be planted, but which are usually removed from the mixture before smoking it.
 The male plant does not contain seeds.
 The dried leaves are brown or dark green in colour and looks a bit like mixed herbs one buys in the supermarket.
-The cost of dagga is about R2 per joint.
+The cost of dagga varies from area to area, but is generally inexpensive.

 Dagga in South Africa